 Kayaking Morro Bay

-Morro Bay is composed of 2300 acres of eelgrass beds, mudflats, tidal wetlands and open water.
-The bay’s most prominent landmark is Morro Rock and is probably the most famous peak.
-The bay lies protected from the ocean by a four mile long sandspit.
-After paddling the bay, you can pull ashore onto the sandspit and enjoy a pleasant walk while you take in unparalleled views along miles of isolated beach.
+Morro Bay is composed of 2,300 acres of diverse habitats, including eelgrass beds, mudflats, tidal wetlands, and open water.
+Its most prominent landmark is the iconic Morro Rock.
+The bay is protected from the ocean by a four-mile-long sandspit, allowing paddlers to easily access the shore and enjoy peaceful walks along the isolated beach.

 Map of Morro Bay